rajat-29/Node-js/README.md

 # Node-js
-Runs the app.js in the command prompt.<br/>
+Runs the node server in the command prompt and write node app.js.<br/>
 Open http://127.0.0.1:8000 to view it in the browser.